Measuring the star formation rate with gravitational waves from binary black holes: introduction

-As the LIGO and Virgo instruments progress toward their design sensitivity~\citep{2016LRR....19....1A}, and the network of ground-based detectors grows, it will be possible to detect BBH at redshifts of \si1 (the exact value depending on the BBH mass).
-This can potentially allow to probe the merger rate of BBHs through a significant distance range, and check how it varies with redshift~\citep{2018arXiv180510270F}.
+As the LIGO and Virgo instruments progress toward their design sensitivity~\citep{2016LRR....19....1A}, and the network of ground-based detectors grows, it will be possible to detect BBH at redshifts greater than 1 (the exact value depending on the BBH mass).
+This can potentially allow us to probe the merger rate of BBHs through a significant distance range, and check how it varies with redshift~\citep{2018arXiv180510270F}.